SahanaVBhat/Info441FinalProject/README.md

 	* 403: forbidden request if not user's session

 ### Course
-`v1/courses` :  information on all the courses
+`v1/courses` :  information on all the courses `v1/courses?code=` : information on courses that match code (from user input)
 * `GET` (`application/json`) : to get all courses in the database
 	* 200: Successful response with course information
 	* 500: Internal server error